ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ```
 {: .codeblock}

-The following example uses the information from your connection string and the Node driver [`node-postgres`](https://node-postgres.com/) to connect to your database.
+The following example uses the information from your connection string and the Node driver [`node-postgres`](https://node-postgres.com/){: .external} to connect to your database.

 ```java
 const pg = require("pg");